ArtemBlue/Random-Tools/README.md

 ### 4. Windows Feature Manager (WFM)

-The Windows Feature Manager (WFM) allows users to manage and configure various Windows features, such as Co-Pilot, Cortana, and Web Search.
-It is available in two formats:
+The Windows Feature Manager (WFM) allows users to manage and configure various Windows features, such as enable or disable Co-Pilot, Cortana, and Web Search.

 - **[Go to Windows Feature Manager](WFM/)**